-This is achieved by a wider design allowing it to deal with up to 200t/hour, helped by a sensor that automatically regulates speed dependant on crop loading.
+This is achieved by using a wider design that allows it to deal with up to 200t/hour, helped by a sensor that automatically regulates speed dependant on crop loading.

 The Enduro’s two-part 10t bunker has a fixed floor and discharge elevator with webs, so continues to sieve any excess soil during unloading.
-It can also reach over four rows and a tipping top allows the operator to get lower into trailers to minimise drop.
+It can also reach over four rows and a tipping end allows the operator to get lower into trailers to reduce the drop height.

-The harvester also has the latest Claas cab, which features the N-Joystick and a touchscreen control terminal running software specifically designed for the Enduro.
+The harvester has the latest Claas cab, which features an N-Joystick and a touchscreen control terminal running software specifically designed for the Enduro.

-Power comes from a 450hp Scania DC13 Stage V engine and Dewulf reckon the machine should be able to achieve work rates of 1-1.5ha/hour, depending on conditions.
+Power comes from a 450hp Scania DC13 Stage 5 engine and Dewulf reckons the machine should be able to achieve work rates of 1-1.5ha/hour, depending on conditions.